 - Megaton Punch: Kul Tirans have a racial trait that lets them punch a target several yards away as well as doing damage and stunning them.

 - Never My Fault: If you ask the Kul Tirans about Admiral Daelin's death, he was "betrayed by his daughter he selflessly went out to rescue".
-They pay little heed to the fact that he attacked the new Horde nation that Jaina had made a fragile peace with and was given multiple chances and opportunities to leave in peace from all parties.
+They pay little heed to the fact that he launched an unprovoked assault against a non hostile power, took no prisoners, destroyed the countryside, violated a parley and attempted to assassinate Rexxar, forcibly seized the city of his daughter when she attempted to protest based on Theramore and the orcs' shared history, refused all attempts at diplomacy and finally was killed in a direct frontal assault after multiple chances to surrender by all parties involved.
 His death was totally avoidable yet he refused to listen.

-- Nice Job Breaking It, Hero!: In A Good War, Sylvanas brings up that one of the defining reasons peace between the Alliance and Horde is impossible at the moment is that the Kul Tiran naval fleet under Daelin Proudmoore attacked the Darkspear Trolls and drove them from their island homes for years for no reason at all other than "They are trolls, ergo they are evil" mindset, and the Darkspear tribe will never forget that.
-This was before they met Thrall's Horde.
+- Nice Job Fixing It, Villain: In A Good War, Sylvanas brings up that one of the defining reasons peace between the Alliance and Horde is impossible at the moment is that the Kul Tiran naval fleet under Daelin Proudmoore attacked the Darkspear Trolls and drove them from their island homes for years for no reason at all other than "They are trolls, ergo they are evil" mindset, and the Darkspear tribe will never forget that.

 - Planet of Hats: Kul Tiras is initially defined solely by its status as the most powerful naval nation in the world.
 In Battle For Azeroth however, the nation and its culture is fleshed out far beyond the naval themes, consisting of three regions and four major noble houses with various themes of their own.